Christianalamassi/Pets-and-Plants/README.md

 ### The site was deployed to GitHub pages through the following steps:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the main
-- Once the master branch has been selected, the page will be automatically refreshed with a
+- Once the main has been selected, the page will be automatically refreshed with a
 - detailed ribbon display to indicate the successful deployment.
 - The live link is here [P&P Pets and Plants](https://christianalamassi.github.io/FirstProjectGitpod/)

 ## Credits

 ### Media
-- the images were taken from [Pixabay](https://pixabay.com/), [freeimages](https://www.freeimages.com/)
+- the images were taken from [Pixabay](https://pixabay.com/), [freeimages](https://www.freeimages.com/) [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/)